Image credit: akhilesh

 Who observes Diwali?

 The Festival of Lights is known as Deepavali (deep - lamp, vali - array).
 This is the name of the festival in Southern India and is how the festival is referred to in other Asian countries such as Malaysia and Singapore.
-In Northern India, it is more commonly known as Diwali, but they are essentially the same celebration.
+In Northern India, it is more commonly known as Diwali.
+Other spellings of the festival include Divali and Dipavali.

 In both countries and for Hindus around the world, the celebration revolves around the triumph of good over evil, purity over impurity, light over darkness.
-It is one of the most important Hindu festivals.
+It is one of the most important Hindu festivals with over 800 million people celebrating the festival in various ways.

 Diwali marks the return of Lord Rama, who was the seventh incarnation of Vishnu, from a fourteen year exile.